Guest prep

 Five minutes before

 2. Show open.
-Theme music, host & cohost intros, you're off-screen but will be mentioned as special guest.
+Theme music, host and cohost intros.
+You are off-screen but mentioned as special guest.

 4. Signals

-1. Guest Intro.
-Host/Cohost bring you on and read your one-sentence bio.
-Brief response like "It's great to be here, thanks" is good.
-Add statement/commentary to Current State if we left something out.
+1. Guest intro.
+They bring you on and read your one-sentence bio.
+A brief "great to be here, thanks" is good.
+Add anything to the topic setup if we left something out.
 2. Your signal.
 You go first.
-Two minutes target.
-Specific and recent.
+About a minute for the signal itself, then a few minutes of discussion.
 3. Cohost signal.
-2min 4.
-Host signal.
-2min 5.
-Discussion & audience questions, aiming to conclude by half-past.
-Bring your opinions, experiences, wisdom, humor, and/or humility.
+About a minute, plus discussion.
+4. Host signal.
+About a minute, plus discussion.
+5. Discussion and audience questions, aiming to conclude by half-past.
+Bring your opinions, experiences, wisdom, humor, and humility.

 1. Sponsor segment.
-Short, you're off camera but may not be muted.
+Short, about a minute.
+You are off camera but may not be muted.

 2. Subtractions

 1. Your subtraction.
-You go first again, 2-3min.
+You go first again; about 4 minutes with discussion.
 2. Cohost subtraction.
-2min 3.
-Host subtraction.
-1min 4.
-Host synthesis.
+About 3 minutes with discussion.
+3. Host subtraction.
+About 2 minutes with discussion.
+4. Host synthesis.
 Sam closes the editorial spine and ties the three threads.

 1. CTAs and outro.
 You get a short close: where to find you, one ask, one URL.
-Totally fine to pitch your service/product/business here, not fine to mention more than one.
+Totally fine to pitch your service, product, or business here.
+Not fine to mention more than one.

-A few things to keep in mind on air
+A few things to keep in mind while the tape rolls:

 You are not required to do any of this.
 The show benefits when you share.
 Sharing benefits when it is genuine.
 We trust your read.